syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/ToolTip.md

 ### ActivateToolTip event

-This event will be occurred whenever mouse has moved to a new cell and ToolTip is initialized for that cell.
+[ActivateToolTip](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Grouping.Windows~Syncfusion.Windows.Forms.Grid.Grouping.GridTableControl~ActivateToolTip_EV.html) event will be occurred whenever mouse has moved to a new cell and ToolTip is initialized for that cell.

 {% highlight c# %}
 this.gridGroupingControl1.TableControl.ActivateToolTip += TableControl_ActivateToolTip;